Antietam Creek, Maryland, US

 This section is primarily characterized by Class I-II water with rapids created by dam ruins and

-in the area and is the last to freeze and first to thaw.
-Practiced novice boaters should be able to
+streams in the area and is the last to freeze and first to thaw.
+Practiced novice boaters should

-handle the rapids but watch out for downed trees, which can pose serious hazards on this tree-lined
+be able to handle the rapids but watch out for downed trees, which can pose serious hazards on

 Landing at the historic Burnside Bridge at the Antietam battlefield is discouraged.
 Take out